jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_5_Installing_Software.md

 **!!!
 Quick Tip:** Don't forget to use TAB autocomplete.

+Now, when you load sra-toolkit for the first time you should see a message: `The first time you use SRA Toolkit you will need to configure it by running "vdb-config -i".
+Please see CURC documentation for more information about configuring and running SRA Toolkit.`

+We will do this later, skip for now!

 Let's test if it is installed properly.
 One of the commands in the sra-toolkit package is `fasterq-dump`
 ```
 $ fasterq-dump